andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 ## Risks and Assumptions

 The proposed API basically makes the existing internal logic public (with some refactoring).
 It is possible that bugs were introduced during the refactoring process.
-This risk is mitigated by the existing test suite, and can be further mitigated by creating a behavior test suite [2].
+This risk might be relatively low due to the existing test suite, and can be further mitigated by creating a behavior test suite [2].